launchdarkly/js-client-sdk/README.md

           console.log('YOUR_FLAG_KEY changed:', value, '(' + previous + ')');
         });

+## Events

+### Click and pageview events

+If you've defined [click or pageview goals](http://docs.launchdarkly.com/docs/running-an-ab-test) in LaunchDarkly, they'll be sent automatically once the client has been initialized.
+You do not have to do anything else with the client to send click or pageview goals.

+### Custom events

+You can send custom events by calling the client's `track` method.
+For example:

+        client.track("Signed up")

-### Changing the user context
+## Changing the user context

-You may wish to change the user context dynamically and receive the new set of feature flags for that user.
+You may wish to change the user context dynamically and receive the new set of feature flags for that user or generate events for hte new user.
 For example, on a sign-in page in a single-page app, you may initialize the client with an anonymous user.
 When the user logs in, you'd want the feature flag settings for the authenticated user.
 To do this, you can call the `identify` function:

         client.identify(newUser, hash, function() {
           console.log("New user's flags available");
         });

 The `hash` parameter is the hash for the new user, assuming that the user's key has changed.
 It is only required in secure mode-- if secure mode is not enabled, you can pass in `null` for the hash.

+## Development information

+To build the module, run `npm run build`.
+You can also run `npm run watch` to rebuild the module automatically on file change.

+To run the tests, run `npm run test`.